 - Now add clove, green cardamom, chopped garlic and cook till it turns golden brown.

 - Next, add the washed and cleaned chicken pieces.
-Cook for sometime and add some water so as to cook the chicken.
-When chicken is almost cooked remove it from the fire.
+Cook for some time and add some water so as to cook the chicken.
+Later, remove the chicken from the fire.

 - Boil water in a handi, add crushed green cardamom and clove in it, add soaked and drained rice.
 Cook them till half done and then drain.